sorcero/ingestum/docs/basics.rst

 Sources
 -------

 Ingestion always starts with a source file.
-These files usually exist in formats common to content databases (`PDFs`, `XLSX`, etc.); their native format may not be directly amenable to downstream processing.
-The first step in the ingestion process is always to convert these `Sources` into `Ingestum Documents`, which are standardized formats that the remainder of the `Ingestum Pipeline` recognizes.
+These files can be found in different formats such as images, audios, text files, spreedsheets, etc. But, in their native format, they may not be directly amenable to downstream processing.
+In order to use them in the ingestion process, the first step is always to convert these `Sources` into `Ingestum Documents`.
 You can find a list of all the types of `Sources` that `Ingestum` currently works with in the :doc:`sources` page.

 Documents
 ---------

-In almost every ingestion process, `Sources` are converted to `Documents`.
+In almost every ingestion process, `Sources` are converted to `Documents`, which are standardized formats that the remainder of the `Ingestum Pipeline` recognizes.
+They serve as intermediaries to which Transformers (more on those in the next section) are applied.
-`Documents` serve as intermediaries to which `Transformers` (more on those in the next section) are applied.
-After being operated upon by multiple `Transformers`, the resulting `Document` can be passed on to other processes.
+After being operated upon by multiple Transformers, the resulting Document can be passed on to other processes.
-Several types of `Documents` may be employed in a single ingestion process, including tabular documents for storing table-like data, passage documents for storing text-like data, and aptly named collection documents, which are used for collections of documents.
-You can find a list of all the types of `Documents` used by `Ingestum`, with examples, on the :doc:`documents` page.
+Several types of Documents may be employed in a single ingestion process, including tabular documents for storing table-like data, passage documents for storing text-like data, and aptly named collection documents, which are used for collections of documents.
+You can find a list of all the types of Documents used by Ingestum, with examples, on the :doc:`documents` page.

 Transformers
 ------------